Scaling limits via excursion theory: Interplay between Crump-Mode-Jagers branching processes and processor-sharing queues: Notation and preliminary results

 \section{Notation and preliminary results}

-Let $D$, resp.\ $D_+$, be the set of c\`adl\`ag functions from $[0,\infty)$ to $\R$, resp.\ to $[0,\infty)$.
-For $f \in D$ and $m \geq 0$ let $\norm{f}_m = \sup_{[0,m]} |f|$ and $\norm{f}_\infty = \sup |f|$.
-We will endow $D$ with the topology of uniform convergence on compact sets, i.e., we will write $f_n \to f$ for functions $f_n, f \in D$ if $\norm{f_n - f}_m \to 0$ as $n \to \infty$ for every $m \geq 0$.
-The space $D$ is more naturally endowed with the Skorohod $J_1$ topology, see for instance Billingsley~\cite{Billingsley99:0}, but since the Skorohod topology relativized to the space of continuous functions coincides with the topology of uniform convergence on compact sets there, this latter topology is enough for the purpose of the present paper, whenever considering sequences with continuous limit points. \\
+Let $D$, respectively, $D_+$, be the set of c\`adl\`ag functions from $[0,\infty)$ to $\R$, respectively, to $[0,\infty)$.
+For $f \in D$ and $m \geq0$ let $\norm{f}_m = \sup_{[0,m]} |f|$\vadjust{\goodbreak} and $\norm{f}_\infty= \sup|f|$.
+We will endow $D$ with the topology of uniform convergence on compact sets, that is, we will write $f_n \to f$ for functions $f_n, f \in D$ if $\norm{f_n - f}_m \to0$ as $n \to\infty$ for every $m \geq0$.
+The space $D$ is more naturally endowed with the Skorohod $J_1$ topology (see, e.g., Billingsley~\cite{Billingsley990}), but since the Skorohod topology relativized to the space of continuous functions coincides with the topology of uniform convergence on compact sets there, this latter topology is enough for the purpose of the present paper, whenever considering sequences with continuous limit points.

-If $f \in D$, we call \emph{local time process} of $f$ a Borel function $(L(a,t), a, t \geq 0)$ which satisfies
+If $f \in D$, we call \emph{local time process} of $f$ a Borel function $(L(a,t), a, t \geq0)$ which satisfies

-for any $t \geq 0$ and any continuous function $\phi$ with compact support included in $[0,\infty)$.
-The local time process of an arbitrary function $f \in D$ may not exist, but when it does it is unique.
-In the sequel we will only consider local time processes associated to spectrally positive L\'evy processes which either have infinite variation or negative drift.
-These local time processes are known to exist, see for instance Bertoin~\cite{Bertoin96:0}. \\
+for any $t \geq0$ and any continuous function $\phi$ with compact support included in $[0,\infty)$.
+The local time process of an arbitrary function $f \in D$ may not exist, but when it does it is unique (up to an almost everywhere modification).
+In the sequel we will only consider local time processes associated to spectrally positive L\' evy processes which either have infinite variation or negative drift.
+These local time processes are known to exist; see, for instance, Bertoin~\cite{Bertoin960}.

 If $f \in D$ we define $\underline f$, the function $f$ reflected above its past infimum, via